seaboyz/You-Dont-Know-JS/this & object prototypes/ch4.md

 # You Don't Know JS: *this* & Object Prototypes
 # Chapter 4: Mixing (Up) "Class" Objects

 Following our exploration of objects from the previous chapter, it's natural that we now turn our attention to "object oriented (OO) programming", with "classes".
-We'll first look at "class orientation" as a design pattern, before examining the mechanics of "classes": "instantiation", "inheritance" and "(relative) polymorphism".
+We'll first look at "class orientation" as a design pattern, before examining the mechanics of "classes": "***instantiation", "inheritance" and "(relative) polymorphism***".

 We'll see that these concepts don't really map very naturally to the object mechanism in JS, and the lengths (mixins, etc.) many JavaScript developers go to overcome such challenges.